Updated 15th April 2021.

 The origins of Kumamoto castle date back to 1467-1469 when foundations were built on the eastern side of Chausu hill by Ideta Hidenobu of the Kikuchi clan and named it Chiba Castle.
 But the Kikuchi clan was in decline due to years of infighting, the town was rundown and people were very poor.
 The Kikuchi were eventually replaced by the Kanokogi under Chikakazu.
 The Kanokogi were major landowners in Higo whose estates included Takuma, Akita, Yamamoto and Tamana.
 The Kanokogi were given authority to extended the fortifications of Chiba castle further to the south and renamed the site Kumamoto Castle in 1496, the Kikuchi clan survived under the Kanokogi.

 Kato Kiyomasa was born in a village in Owari (present day Nakamura ward, Nagoya), to the son of a blacksmith on June 24, 1562.
 The village is also thought to be the birthplace of Toyotomi Hideyoshi.
-Reading numerous accounts revealed that Kiyomasa’s mother may have been Hideyoshi’s cousin, although this cannot be confirmed but may explain Kiyomasa’s strong support of Hideyoshi.
+Reading numerous accounts revealed that Kiyomasa’s and Hideyoshi’s mothers were cousins, which may explain Kiyomasa’s strong support of Hideyoshi.
 Kiyomasa started his service with Hideyoshi from the age of nine.
 He gained Hideyoshi’s trust and respect and later distinguished himself at Shizugatake in 1583, where he became known as one of the ‘Seven Spears’ of that battle.
 He participated in the Invasion of Kyushu in 1587 and fought at the Battle of Sendaigawa in June 1587.
 This was the last engagement in Toyotomi Hideyoshi’s Kyushu Campaign and was highlighted by a suicidal Shimazu charge and a one-on-one duel between Niiro Tadamoto and Kato Kiyomasa.
 Kato won but spared Niiro’s life.
 Kiyomasa, at the age of 27, was awarded northern Higo province (including Chiba Castle) in 1588 after Sassa Narimasa was forced to commit seppuku after failing to adhere to Hideyoshi’s instructions in controlling local samurai rebellion.
 Kato was given full administration of Kumamoto Castle and the northern part of Higo province.
 He gained the respect and faith of the people within his domain very quickly with his excellent land management skills and made huge profits through Nanban trade (Southern Barbarians) routes.

 From 1591 to 1600 the original Chiba castle and extensions are transformed into a much bigger main keep and castle grounds with much bigger stone defensive walls.
 But it was the death of Kato’s long time lord, Toyotomi Hideyoshi that started a huge power struggle between the lords of the East and the West.

 Hideyoshi’s sudden death in 1598 was the catalyst that sent all feudal lords into a frenzy to gain support from fellow lords as they all knew war was inevitable.
 Kato was the head of a formidable and skilled army that had served in Hideyoshi’s Korean campaigns so both Tokugawa Ieyasu (The Eastern Army) and Ishida Mitsunari (The Western Army) courted for Kato’s support.
 Kato was a Hideyoshi loyalist within the Western Army, but turned against his old allies during the Sekigahara campaign.
 Two major factors are to be considered why he did this.
 Firstly – the Western forces were led by Ishida Mitsunari, whom Kato loathed as a civilian interloper and had quarreled with during the Korean campaign.
 Secondly, the Western forces included Konishi Yukinaga, Kato’s Christian Higo neighbour whom he also hated.
+Kato and Konishi lead the fight during the Imjin war in Korea and although both were on the same side, they both raced through Korea looking to make names for themselves.
 Although Konishi’s navy had aided Kiyomasa quite a bit at the Siege of Ulsan in Korea, the two men despised each other as much as ever.
 Kato finally joined with Tokugawa and during the Sekigahara campaign (August-October 1600) fought Ishida’s allies on Kyushu and took a number of Konishi’s castles.
 He was preparing to invade the Shimazu domain further to the south of Kyushu when the campaign ended and Ieyasu ordered him to stand down.
 For his service, Kato was awarded the other half of Higo province (formerly owned by Konishi), bringing his income to nearly 500,000 koku.

 After the battle of Sekigahara, with his castle building experience gained in Korea, he built an incredible fortress that was completed in 1607.
 The castle expertly utilizes the geography to make one of the most impregnable castles ever built in Japan.
 The castle grounds were huge covering having a five kilometer circumference.
 The size, height of the stone walls and moats had never been seen before in Japanese history.
-Ieyasu Tokugawa was so impressed that he employed Kato to build Nagoya castle which was completed after Kato’s death in 1612.
+Ieyasu Tokugawa was so impressed with Kumamoto castle that it became a blueprint for Nagoya castle, and he asked Kato for help in building Nagoya.
+Kato did not see the finished castle as he mysteriously died before its completion.

 Kato suddenly passed away in 1611 at the age of 50 just after a planned meeting at Nijo-jo in Kyoto – he was on his way back to Kumamoto in a boat when he became ill.
 There are many rumours surrounding his passing and whether or not Ieyasu had a hand in it.
 Kato had become very close with Toyotomi Hideyori, Hideyoshi’s only son and it seems Kato acted as mediator between Ieyasu and Hideyori as the relationship between the two became increasingly distrustful.
 Despite Kato’s alliance during the Sekigahara campaign Ieyasu knew Kato was a Toyotomi loyalist and may have seen Kato favouring the young lord who was his only hurdle to becoming supreme shogun of Japan.
 However, this is speculation and no-one really knows the cause of Kato’s death because around the same time, the ‘Chinese pox’, as it was called, had already claimed a number of lives as well as a couple of lords (such as Honda Masanobu and Kuroda Kanbei).